Blog in the time of the virus

 I start loading the flying fox, a blue plastic box attached half way along the jetty, with the food that’s the start of our new life.
 The flying fox rides on ropes to the top deck, the main house, and is powered by the sun.

-GG and K work it from the top deck, and unload each screeching, sputtering boxful, K eating her dinner with one hand and storing food away with the other, into the freezer of the fridge and a box fridge bought from Aldi before all this started, Gg sending the fox back to me.
+GG and K work it from the top deck, and unload each screeching, sputtering boxful, K eating her dinner with one hand and storing food away with the other, into the freezer of the fridge and a box fridge bought from Aldi before all this started, Gg sending the flying fox back to me.
 I’m on the jetty loading it, receiving it empty, loading it again.
 Suddenly it trembles to a stop and hangs in the air, caught in the branches of a peach tree.
 Is this mission going to fail after all?
 Then it breaks itself free, and we breathe easily again.
 At 11.30Pm, I leave non-perishables on the pontoon and call it a night.

 GG, in between loads, has boiled spaghetti with the simple sauce we always make- tinned tomatoes simmered with an onion and butter and salt, and slathered with parmesan shavings.
 We eat it on the desk in the moonlight and marvel at our escape.
 We made it, we keep telling each other.
 We made it.